 The EHRVI Program is no longer accepting new applications.
-For assistance with existing applications, please call 844-813-9191, visit a walk-in center, or contact your case manager.
-For additional disaster assistance please contact the Federal Emergency Management Agency or Small Business Association.
+For assistance with existing applications, please call 844-813-9191, visit a Customer Service Location, or contact your case manager.
+For additional disaster assistance, please contact the Federal Emergency Management Agency or Small Business Association.

 2. HOME VISIT

 An Emergency Home Repairs VI inspection team and a licensed and bonded contractor will visit your home.
 Prior to the visit, the homeowner will be required to sign a Right of Entry agreement.
 They will determine whether repairs can be made to your home to make it safe and habitable.
 If your property qualifies, a list of repairs will be developed and agreed upon by you, the inspection team, and the contractor.